jazibobs/jazibobs.github.io/_cs_resources/as/7-ethics-ownership/ethics.md

 ## The 8 main sections
 1. **Public** - Software engineers should act with the public's best interest in mind.

-2. **Client and Employer** - Software engineers should act in the interest of their employer and client.

-*as long as their interests are consistent with the public’s interests...*
+2. **Client and Employer** - Software engineers should act in the interest of their employer and client (*as long as their interests are consistent with the public’s interests)*.

 3. **Product** - Software engineers should make sure that the products they are building meet the highest possible standards.